Deadline: September 30, 1917

-Nominations for the 2018 Sir Edmund Hillary Mountain Legacy Medal Are Now Being Accepted
+Nominations for the ninth Sir Edmund Hillary Mountain Legacy Medal Are Now Being Accepted

 The Sir Edmund Hillary Mountain Legacy Medal is awarded for remarkable service in the conservation of culture and nature in mountainous regions.
 It is intended both to honor the humanitarian work of Sir Edmund Hillary and also to encourage the emulation of that work.

-The Medal presentation event is an essential part of the mission of the SEHMLM project, and the successful candidate for the 2018 Medal must participate in a ceremony in Kathmandu, Nepal, on December 11 (International Mountain Day) 2017.
+The Medal presentation event is an essential part of the mission of the SEHMLM project, and the successful candidate for the ninth Hillary Medal must participate in a ceremony in Pokhara, Nepal, on December 11 (International Mountain Day) 2017.
 He or she will be invited to present a slide or video talk on work already accomplished and plans for the future, and in addition may be the featured moderator of a pertinent workshop on December 12.

 The selection procedure entails three phases.